GilsonLabUCSD/APR/APR_User_Manual.md

 the disk space, if the analysis later on does not require any information from water and counterions.

 ### maxcycle \<int> ###
 The number of iterations(trajectories) in each window.
-The maxinum number of iterations is fixed as 20.
-Note that the specified number of iteratons may not always be achieved.
+The maximum number of iterations is fixed as 20.
+Note that the specified number of iterations may not always be achieved.
 The simulation ends if (1) the SEM estimate of the forces goes below a certain threshold (see options below) or (2) it reaches the maximum simulation time, whichever comes first, to save the computational cost.